ToshioCP/Gtk4-tutorial/gfm/turtle_doc.md

 ![Tree](../src/turtle/image/turtle_tree.png)

-If you add the following line in `turtle.h`, then codes to inform the status will also be compiled.
+If you uncomment the following line in `turtle.y`, then codes for debug will also be compiled.
-However, the speed will be quite slow because of the output messages.
+Turtle shows the status to the standard output, but the speed is quite slow.
+It is not recommended except you are developing the program.

 ~~~
-# define debug 1
+/* # define debug 1 */
 ~~~

 ## Example

 Imagine a turtle.
-The turtle has a pen and initially he is at the center of the screen, facing to the north (to the north means up on the screen).
+The turtle has a pen and initially it is at the center of the screen, facing to the north (to the north means up on the screen).
 You can let the turtle down the pen or up the pen.
 You can order the turtle to move forward.